ccarabine/memory-game/README.md

      * The cards are shuffled so each new game has random positioning of cards to challenge users.

 * I want the game to be accessible to all users
-    * Site has been tested for contrast between background and foreground colours to cater for the visually impaired and has alt text for non-text elements.
+    * The game has been tested for contrast between background and foreground colours to cater for the visually impaired and has alt text for non-text elements.

 ### Site User Goals:
 * As a user, I want to play an online game